CartoDB/observatory-extension/doc/measures_functions.md

 There are hundreds of measures and the list is growing with each release.
 You can currently discover and learn about measures contained in the Data Observatory by downloading our [Data Catalog](https://cartodb.github.io/bigmetadata/index.html).

-You can [access](https://carto.com/docs/carto-engine/data/accessing) measures through the CARTO Editor.
+You can [access](https://carto.com/docs/carto-engine/data/accessing) measures through CARTO Builder.
 The same methods will work if you are using the CARTO Engine to develop your application.
 We [encourage you](https://carto.com/docs/carto-engine/data/accessing/#best-practices) to use table modifying methods (UPDATE and INSERT) over dynamic methods (SELECT).

 ## OBS_GetUSCensusMeasure(point geometry, measure_name text)